codacy/docs/docs/repositories/commits.md

 ### Potential issues {: id="possible-issues"}

 Codacy may label some issues as **potential**, which means that the code analysis detected these issues in lines of code that weren't changed by the analyzed {{ page.meta.page_name }}.
-This increases the visibility of how changes may affect other parts of your code.<!-- TODO ALA-643 Review sentence -->
+This highlights potential consequences in other parts of your codebase.

 The following are example situations that can lead to potential issues: